4j4yk/NBIDataVisualization/README.md

 ## Installation

+You need to run the following commands for the installation :

-git clone <repository-url> //current repository url
+  1. git clone <repository-url> //current repository url

-cd NBIDataVisualization
+  2. cd NBIDataVisualization

-npm install
+  3. npm install

 ## Running/Development

+You need to run the following commands to run the installed application :

-ember serve
+  1. ember serve

-Visit the app at http://localhost:4200
+  2. Visit the app at http://localhost:4200

 ## Getting Started